Traditional Easter wine and food pairings

-This is the time to bring white and refreshing whites on the table, as the choice of seafood tends to be light in flavors so it won’t overwhelm the wine.
-Pošip wines from Dalmatia have the power and characteristics to play with even the most intrinsic fish dishes.
+This is the time to bring white and refreshing whites to the table, as the choice of seafood tends to be light in flavors, so it won’t overwhelm the wine.

 We know that pairing wine with breakfast may seem odd, but let’s be honest – we usually start breakfast around 11-12, so we usually won’t skip a glass of wine.